-James scoughed at Conrad’s technique and compared his situation of elucation to buckets of water being passed on for the improvised extinction of a fire, before reaching our apprehension.
+James coughed at Conrad’s technique and compared his situation of elocution to buckets of water being passed on for the improvised extinction of a fire, before reaching our apprehension.
 In a nutshell, Conrad creates a sense of suspense but it’s like it’s created for nothing because the end does not live up to the promises.

 I – Adventures at sea

-- James Fenimore Cooper, who introduced the sea novel genre in American literature and used sea romances as a means to regain and recast identity in fiction.
-Like Cooper, Conrad was reticent to reveal details about his life (refusal to disclose any sense of privacy).
+James Fenimore Cooper, who introduced the sea novel genre in American literature and used sea romances as a means to regain and recast identity in fiction.
+Like Cooper, Conrad was reticent to reveal details about his life (a refusal to disclose any sense of privacy).